+3.1.1.6 Grid Reliability and Resiliency Assessment (GRRA)

+(1) ERCOT shall perform the Grid Reliability and Resiliency Assessment (GRRA) in coordination with the Regional Planning Group (RPG) on a biennial basis in even-numbered years to assess the ERCOT System reliability and resiliency in extreme weather scenarios.
+The study must:

+(a) Consider the impact of different levels of thermal and renewable generation availability;

+(b) Identify areas of the ERCOT Region that face significant grid reliability and resiliency issues, taking into account the impact of potential Outages caused by regional extreme weather scenarios on Customers; and

+(c) Identify transmission upgrades that are expected to increase the reliability or resiliency of the ERCOT System in extreme weather scenarios based on the criteria established in Section 4.1.2, Resiliency Criteria.

+(2) Extreme weather scenarios shall be selected for one or more study cases.
+The cases shall use coincident load values and the selected scenarios may include one or more of the following:

+(a) Different patterns of generation;

+(b) Extreme peak load;

+(c) Multiple Transmission Element Outages; and/or

+(d) Multiple Generation Resource Outages.

+(3) Under the extreme weather study scenarios described in paragraph (2) above, categories P0, P1, P2.1 and P7 of NERC Reliability Standard TPL-001 shall be evaluated.
+The study cases prepared for evaluating P0 events will be adjusted to have sufficient power supply to meet the demand in each case.

 4.1 Introduction

-(1) ERCOT employs both reliability criteria and economic criteria in evaluating the need for transmission system improvements.
+(1) ERCOT employs reliability, economic, and resiliency criteria in evaluating the need for transmission system improvements.
 The economic criteria are included in Protocol Section 3.11.2, Planning Criteria.
-This Planning Guide provides the reliability criteria.
+This Planning Guide provides the reliability and resiliency criteria.

 (2) The ERCOT System consists of those generation and Transmission Facilities (60 kV and higher voltages) that are controlled by individual Market Participants and that function as part of an integrated and coordinated system.

 (3) To maintain reliable operation of the ERCOT System, it is necessary that all stakeholders observe and subscribe to certain minimum planning criteria.
 The criteria set forth in this Section 4.1 constitute the aforementioned minimum planning criteria.
 Tests outlined herein shall be performed to determine conformance to these minimum criteria; however, ERCOT recognizes that events more severe than those outlined in these criteria could cause grid separation and other tests may also be performed.